lwaaron2023/a3-AaronWaller/README.md

 - a list of Express middleware packages you used and a short (one sentence) summary of what each one does.
 If you use a custom function, please add a little more detail about what it does.

 ## Technical Achievements
-- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
+- **Tech Achievement 1**: I used OAuth authentication via the local strategy
+- **Tech Achievement 2**: I deployed to vercel instead of render
+-

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...